|Center of Excellence in Environmental Toxicology: Pilot Project Funding

 • Significance which must state relevance to environmental health or toxicological research;

 • Preliminary studies;

-• Budget–Can range from $8-$25K.
+• Budget—The budget can range from $8-$25K.
 Items that can be requested include salary of support personnel, supplies and minor equipment.
-Investigators cannot claim salary support for themselves.
+Investigators cannot claim salary support for themselves; and

-All applications will be reviewed by a committee of senior faculty and external experts and recipients will be notified by December 14.
+All applications will be reviewed by a committee of senior faculty and recipients will be notified by December 15.